 Not only does it have some great slides, innovative climbing spaces and a huge sandpit, it also has a splash pad.

 In summer, do bring your swimsuit.
 The splash pad is a great place for kids to cool off in the heat.
-There are all sorts of fountains, water guns and all sorts of dams and engineering to explore.
+There are all sorts of fountains, water guns, dams, and engineering to explore.

 Parents can sit on the seating nearby and relax, enjoying a coffee from the local coffee cart.

-Finish off your Christchurch City Tram Tour with a stop at Cathedral Square.
-The Cathedral is still damaged from the earthquake and seeing its crumbled state will bring some realism to what has happened here.
+Finish off your Christchurch City Tram Tour with a stop at Cathedral Square at the city center.
+The Christchurch Cathedral is still damaged from the earthquake and seeing its crumbled state will bring some realism to what has happened here.

 Kids can explore the square, play a game of giant outdoor chess, or head over the Christchurch City Library.